Skip to Content

 Either way, you’ll be treated to some of the best scenery in the west from the viewpoint over Keem.

-Like several of the hikes in Ireland mentioned above, this is the last place you want to be when the weather turns and you’ve no navigational experience.
+Like several of the walks in Ireland mentioned above, this is the last place you want to be when the weather turns and you’ve no navigational experience.

 • Difficulty: Difficult